boardroom-inc/stateless/docs/other/funds/ecf.md

-title: Ethereum Community Fund - EthHub
+title: Ethereum Community Fund - stateless

 description: The Ethereum Community Fund (ECF) is a nonprofit initiative providing financial support and guidance to various blockchain projects.